kunhwiko/concepts/cloud/kubernetes/G-security.md

 Keys used to pull images from a private registry.
 ```

-### Definition of Service Account
+### Service Account
 ---
 ##### User Accounts
 ```
-a) When a human tries to access a Kubernetes cluster, they are typically authenticated via a user account.
-b) Typically gives "admin" access, giving global access to all namespaces.
-c) Best practices are to give users privileges to a limited set of namespaces.
+When a human tries to access a Kubernetes cluster, they are typically authenticated via a user account.
+These accounts typically give "admin" access, giving global access to all namespaces.
+Best practice is to give users privilege to a limited set of namespaces.
 ```

 ##### Service Accounts
 ```
 a) When pods are instantiated, they are assigned a service account.
-b) Pod processes that need to contact the API server are authenticated via a service account.
-c) Default service account is used if one is not assigned, which limits access to resources in the current namespace.
+A default service account is used if one is not assigned, which limits access to resources in the current namespace.
-d) Service accounts carry credentials (e.g. token to communicate with API server) that are mounted in a secret volume.
+b) Service accounts come with tokens (i.e. credentials to talk to the API server) that are mounted as secrets.
+Pod processes that need to contact the API server are authenticated with this token.
 ```

 ##### Service Account Admission Controller
 ```
 a) Assigns at pod creation time a custom or default service account.
+Also ensures a default service account exists in every namespace.
+b) Adds a volume to the pod with a token that is used to authenticate to the API server.
-b) If specified, ensures pod has ImagePullSecrets if images need to be pulled from a remote registry.
+c) If specified, ensures pod has ImagePullSecrets if images need to be pulled from a remote registry.
    If not specified in the pod spec, uses the service account's ImagePullSecrets instead.
-c) Adds a volume to the pod with a token that is used to authenticate to the API server.
-d) Ensures default service account exists in every namespace.
 ```

 ##### Token Controller
 ```
-Whenever a service account is created, creates and adds a token that is used to authenticate to the API server to the secret volume.
+Whenever a service account is created, creates and adds a token as a secret that is used to authenticate to the API server.
 ```

-### Definition of Security Context
+### Security Context and RBAC
 ---
 ##### Container Security Context
 ```